publysher/blog.publysher.nl/_posts/2013-08-09-infra-as-repo-introducting-master.md

   - vagrant
   - virtual machine
   - vps
+description: "Provisioning a salt master on Digital Ocean"
 ---

 After I [managed to provision an Nginx server][previous post] using a masterless Salt setup, I felt it was time to